Working principle of an Field Effect Transistor

 Modes of operation of depletion type MOSFET

-D-MOSFET works in following two modes
+This works in following two modes

 1. Depletion Mode

-In this mode we apply negative voltage at the gate in case of n-channel.
+To operate in this mode we apply negative voltage at the gate in case of n-channel.
 The negative charge at the gate evacuate the free electrons in the channel.
 So more holes are created near the gate.
 You can compare this situation with parallel plate capacitor.
 Gate is one plate of the capacitor and channel is the other plate whereas SiO2 layer acts as dielectric.
 More negative voltage results in more depletion of electrons from the channel.
 This reduces the channel width and also the conductivity.
 You keep on decreasing the voltage a time will come when channel will be completely off and drain current will be zero.
 Figure-5 expresses this mode.

 Fig-5: Depletion mode of n-channel D-MOSFET

 In this mode we apply positive voltage at the gate.
 This attracts electrons towards the gate.
 As a result, the conductivity of the MOS increases.
 Refer the figure-6 to understand this mode